 Change your address online.
 To make your move from California to Nebraska easier, consider changing your address online.
-It is easy to do, cost efficient, and will ensure that your mail arrives to your new home with you.
+It is easy to do, cost-efficient, and will ensure that your mail arrives to your new home with you.

 Cities and Metro Areas

 Nebraska boasts a high quality of life and where cities, agriculture and nature exist harmoniously side-by-side.
 The fact that billionaire Warren Buffett lives in Nebraska says a lot about what the Cornhusker State has to offer.
-Omaha’s vibrant cuisine scene includes many independant restaurants.
+Omaha’s vibrant cuisine scene includes many independent restaurants.
 Lincoln appeals to young professionals thanks to trendy shopping, nightlife, downtown housing options, multiple trails and recreational opportunities.
-La Vista boasts exceptionally low crime rates and 28 outstanding public schools, many of which offer students an A-rated education programme.
+La Vista boasts exceptionally low crime rates and 28 outstanding public schools, many of which offer students an A-rated education program.

-Check out other Nebraska towns, such as Grand Island, Kearney, Norfolk, Papillion and Scottsbluff.
+Check out other Nebraska towns, such as Grand Island, Kearney, Norfolk, Papillion, and Scottsbluff.